varkxel/varkxel.github.io/utopia/entry10.md

 but could be worked around in the future with an alternative code path and may be worth the effort for mobile devices.

+## Conclusion
+Overall, I feel that the current implementation is a very solid base to build upon in the future.
+All the core features are implemented well and extendable, future work is all about just improving on these features.

+Some issues like the seams between the chunks desperately need attention, but the core work is there.
+Masks also could be implemented quickly in the future too, as the code is there, though an upscaling algorithm should be used first to avoid VRAM memory issues with huge scenes, since the mask is generated all at once.

+Hitches could be reduced by allowing for streaming in/out chunks and generating on the fly, rather than all at the start.

+I would also like to utilise this project in a game to find further issues to fix and features to add, along with being able to profile the world generator in a real scenario.